derskythe/docker-github-actions-runner/README.md

 ---

-## Docker-Compose on ARM

-Please note `docker-compose` does not currently work on ARM ([see issue](https://github.com/docker/compose/issues/6831)) so it is not installed on ARM based builds here.
-A workaround exists, please see [here](https://github.com/myoung34/docker-github-actions-runner/issues/72#issuecomment-804723656)

----

 ## Docker Artifacts

 | Container Base    | Supported Architectures | Tag Regex                                          | Docker Tags                                                                                                                                                                       | Description                                                                                                                                                                                      | Notes                                 |